LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/40-MAT.md

 <sup>44</sup> The LORD said unto my Lord, Sit thou on my right hand, till I make thine enemies thy footstool?
 <sup>45</sup> If David then call him Lord, how is he his son?
 <sup>46</sup> And no man was able to answer him a word, neither durst any [man] from that day forth ask him any more [questions].

 ## Chapter 23

 <sup>1</sup> Then spake Jesus to the multitude, and to his disciples,
-<sup>2</sup> Saying, The scribes and the Pharisees sit in Moses ’ seat:
+<sup>2</sup> Saying, The scribes and the Pharisees sit in Moses’ seat:
 <sup>3</sup> All therefore whatsoever they bid you observe, [that] observe and do; but do not ye after their works: for they say, and do not.
 <sup>4</sup> For they bind heavy burdens and grievous to be borne, and lay [them] on men’s shoulders; but they [themselves] will not move them with one of their fingers.
 <sup>5</sup> But all their works they do for to be seen of men: they make broad their phylacteries, and enlarge the borders of their garments,